-This ancient healing system can benefit you in many ways if
+This ancient healing system can benefit you in many ways if you

 A great convenience factor is that it is done fully dressed, and no oil is used.
-Therefore it doesn’t require privacy and can be done in the living room on a mat or a folded blanket right on the floor, or in the park or even on the beach.
+Therefore it doesn’t require total privacy.

 The tools of the massage therapist are thumbs, hands, elbows, forearms, knees, and feet.
 Movements consist of stretching, rocking, pressing, massaging, and holding.

-I feel fortunate to have viewed Shama Kern’s comprehensive and informative Thai Massage instructional video series.
-The series is well designed, thorough, and inspiring.
-The classes are flawlessly presented and elegantly executed.
+“I feel fortunate to have viewed Shama Kern’s comprehensive and informative Thai Massage instructional video series.
+The series is well-designed, thorough, and inspiring.
+The classes are flawlessly presented and elegantly executed.”

-Thai Healing Massage is much more than one kind of massage.
-It is a family of related healing systems that work together to create a highly beneficial, therapeutic and effective experience.
-It is especially suited for specific therapeutic applications on shoulders, hips, legs, neck, or back.
+Thai Healing Massage is much more than just another style of massage.
+It is a family of related healing arts systems that work together to create a highly beneficial, therapeutic, and effective treatment system.

-“I cannot express how excited I am about finding this course, getting started and learning from Shama!
+“I cannot express how excited I am about finding this course, getting started, and learning from Shama!
 Thank you, Shama, for all of your wisdom and willingness to share it with us in this wonderful course.”